sixhobbits/technical-writing/resources.md

 Used for all tutorials on the DigitalOcean community, [this style guide](do.co/style) is opinionated but a good starting point for writing tutorials that are widely accessible and engaging.

+## Linters

+### Alex

+[Alex](https://github.com/get-alex/alex) is a command-line utility that find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in a document.

+### Proselint

+[Proselint](https://github.com/amperser/proselint) is a command-line utility that is meant to be integrated into other tools.
+Proselint is a command line function that, like a spell checker, scans through a document and analyzes it, and gives suggestive corrections.

+### Vale
+[Vale](https://github.com/errata-ai/vale) is a command-line tool that brings code-like linting to prose.
+Vale has a rich understanding of many markup formats, allowing it to avoid syntax-related false positives and intelligently exclude code snippets from prose-related rules.
+Vale is capable of enforcing your style—be it a standard editorial style guide or a custom in-house set of rules.

 ## Meta
 *Something as meta as writing about writing would not be complete without a meta section of its own.
 Here are some articles that already collect and describe other works on writing.*

 ### Good Plain English: The problem with writing manuals
 Nat Segnit discusses six books about writing.
 Nat gives some entertaining examples, some focused on contemporary American politics. http://harpers.org/archive/2017/03/good-plain-english/